After the Accident: Helpful Tips

 Peoria Car Accident Lawyer: What To Do After a Crash

-A car crash can shake up your whole day in a few seconds.
-Sirens, traffic, questions from the other driver—it is easy to feel overwhelmed.
-Still, the choices you make in the minutes and days after a wreck can make a big difference later, especially if you end up needing medical care or a lawyer.
+Three steps matter most after a crash: call 911 and get a police report, document the scene and exchange information, and see a doctor promptly.
+A car crash can shake up your whole day in a few seconds, and it is easy to feel overwhelmed, but the choices you make in the minutes and days after a wreck can make a big difference later, especially if you end up needing medical care or a lawyer.

 First, take a breath if you can.
 Look yourself over.
 Do you feel pain in your neck, back, chest, or head?
 Are you dizzy or short of breath?
 Then check on your passengers.
 If anyone may be hurt, call 911 right away.

 Unless you must leave to get emergency help, do not drive away from the scene.
-Illinois law expects drivers involved in a crash to stay and share information.
+Illinois law requires drivers involved in a crash to stay and share information (625 ILCS 5/11-401).
 If the cars can move and it is safe, turn on your hazard lights and move to the shoulder or a nearby parking lot so you are not blocking traffic.
 If you smell gas or see smoke, get everyone out and away from the vehicles.

-Even for crashes that look “minor,” it is usually smart to call the police.
+Yes, even for Illinois crashes that look “minor,” it is usually smart to call the police, and a report is required when someone is hurt or vehicle damage passes the State’s reporting threshold.
 The officer can:

 • Check on injuries and call paramedics if needed.